Daunte Wright protests: Previous law enforcement killings in Minnesota

 Wright's killing was the sixth by Brooklyn Center police officers since 2012, and all but one were of persons of color.
-At least 207 people have been killed by law enforcement in Minnesota since 2000, according to a local newspaper database.
+At least 207 people have been killed by law enforcement in Minnesota between 2000 and 2021, according to a local newspaper database.
 Wright's death became the third high-profile death of a Black man in the Minneapolis area over the preceding five years during a police encounter.
 In 2016, Philando Castile was shot to death by a police officer during a traffic stop in the nearby city of Falcon Heights, and Floyd was murdered in 2020.
 The fatal shooting of Justine Damond, a White woman, by a Black Minneapolis police officer in 2017 also resulted in controversy, and a conviction of third-degree murder and manslaughter for the officer that shot her.
 The fatal shooting of Jamar Clark by a Minneapolis police officer during an arrest in 2015, and the exchange of gunfire with Minneapolis police that left Dolal Idd dead during an attempted sting operation in December 2020, were also sources of controversy and protests over the killing of Black men.